LorisFriedel/best-time-to-meet-gcal/README.md

   --end "2024-01-19" \
   --duration 30 \
   --batch-size 100  # Process 100 calendars per API request

+# Nested groups example: engineering@company.com contains subteams like
+# frontend@company.com, backend@company.com, and qa@company.com
+./best-time-to-meet \
+  --mailing-lists "engineering@company.com,product@company.com" \
+  --start "2024-01-15" \
+  --end "2024-01-19"
+# The tool will automatically expand all nested groups and handle any circular references
 ```

 ### Notes on Mailing Lists

-- The tool automatically handles nested groups (groups within groups)
+- **Nested Groups**: The tool intelligently handles nested groups (mailing lists that contain other mailing lists)
+  - Automatically expands nested groups recursively to find all individual members
+  - Detects and handles circular references (e.g., Group A includes Group B, and Group B includes Group A)
+  - Provides detailed reporting on nesting depth and any issues encountered
+  - Continues processing even if some nested groups fail to resolve
-- Duplicate members are automatically removed
+- **Duplicate Handling**: Members appearing in multiple groups are automatically deduplicated
-- **Large groups (200+ members)**: Google Calendar API has a hard limit of 200 calendars per request.
+- **Large Groups (200+ members)**: Google Calendar API has a hard limit of 200 calendars per request.
 Groups with 200+ members are automatically processed in batches, BUT you must first have proper permissions (see Requirements above) to read the group members via Directory API.
-- **External mailing lists**: Groups from external domains (not your Google Workspace) cannot be resolved and have no calendar data
+- **External Mailing Lists**: Groups from external domains (not your Google Workspace) cannot be resolved and have no calendar data
+- **Partial Resolution**: If some nested groups fail to resolve, the tool will continue with the members it could find and report which groups failed
 - When a mailing list can't be resolved, you'll receive a detailed error message with suggestions
 - Use `--batch-size` to adjust the number of calendars processed per API request (default: 50)